awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 If you select the **Approved patches include non\-security updates** check box in the **Create patch baseline** page, then packages that aren't classified in an `updateinfo.xml` file \(or a package that contains a file without properly formatted Classification, Severity, and Date values\) can be included in the prefiltered list of patches\.
 However, in order for a patch to be applied, the patch must still meet the user\-specified patch baseline rules\.

 ------
-#### [ RHEL, CentOS Stream, and Rocky Linux  ]
+#### [ RHEL and Rocky Linux  ]

-On Red Hat Enterprise Linux, CentOS Stream, and Rocky Linux the Systems Manager patch baseline service uses preconfigured repositories \(repos\) on the managed node\.
+On Red Hat Enterprise Linux and Rocky Linux the Systems Manager patch baseline service uses preconfigured repositories \(repos\) on the managed node\.
 There are usually three preconfigured repos on a node\.

 All updates are downloaded from the remote repos configured on the managed node\.
 Therefore, the node must be able to connect to the repos so the patching can be performed\.

 **Note**
 If you select the **Approved patches include non\-security updates** check box in the **Create patch baseline** page, then packages that aren't classified in an `updateinfo.xml` file \(or a package that contains a file without properly formatted Classification, Severity, and Date values\) can be included in the prefiltered list of patches\.
 However, in order for a patch to be applied, the patch must still meet the user\-specified patch baseline rules\.

 Red Hat Enterprise Linux 7 managed nodes use Yum as the package manager\.
-Red Hat Enterprise Linux 8, CentOS Stream, and Rocky Linux managed nodes use DNF as the package manager\.
+Red Hat Enterprise Linux 8 and Rocky Linux managed nodes use DNF as the package manager\.
 Both package managers use the concept of an update notice as a file named `updateinfo.xml`\.
 An update notice is simply a collection of packages that fix specific problems\.
 Individual packages aren't assigned classifications or severity levels\.
 For this reason, Patch Manager assigns the attributes of an update notice to the related packages and installs packages based on the Classification filters specified in the patch baseline\.

-Repo locations differ between RHEL 7 and the RHEL 8, CentOS Stream, and Rocky Linux systems:
+Repo locations differ between RHEL 7 and the RHEL 8 and Rocky Linux systems:

 RHEL 7
 The following repo IDs are associated with RHUI 2\.
 RHUI 3 launched in December 2019 and introduced a different naming scheme for Yum repository IDs\.
 Depending on the RHEL\-7 AMI you create your managed nodes from, you might need to update your commands\.
 For more information, see [Repository IDs for RHEL 7 in AWS Have Changed](https://access.redhat.com/articles/4599971) on the *Red Hat Customer Portal*\.